 Tip: You can extend your trial if you need to.

-Step 2 - Understanding the new interface
+Step 2 - Get to know the new interface

 Squarespace 7 has a different interface than Squarespace 5.
 When you log into your site, you'll see your website on the right, and a panel area displaying the home menu on the left.
 Your website will have some pre-populated demo content, which you'll replace with your own content later on.